 Queensland Health midwifery model of care options include:

-• rotational shifts across all areas of midwifery practice
+• rotational shifts across all areas of midwifery practice.

 Work hours

+First-year graduates are expected to work flexible hours based on the requirements of their allocated clinical area.
 The program includes a variety of shift work.
 Day shifts, afternoon shifts, night shifts and weekend work.
+Graduates can also take on extra clinical hours as available within their clinical areas.

 Eligibility and how to apply